 You’re at greatest risk of contracting rabies if your activities bring you into contact with the rabies virus or a potentially rabid mammals.
 People at risk can include veterinarians, animal caretakers, laboratory workers, hunters, forest rangers and people visiting bat-inhabited caves.

-Mongoose (main reservoir in RSA in the wild), jackals, bats(some evidence to suggest carrier status and droplet infection), foxes (in
+Mongoose (main reservoir in RSA in the wild), jackals, bats(some evidence to suggest carrier status and droplet infection), foxes (in Europe), skunks, raccoons (in USA) and semi-wild dogs.

 If you’ve been bitten or have had contact with an animal that may have rabies, certain information may help your doctor determine your risk of contracting rabies and how to treat you.
 Take note of the following: